Talking to Your Employee About their Substance Abuse

 Identifying Employee Substance Abuse

 It’s a good idea to gather evidence before you speculate regarding a problem.
-Examine factors like absenteeism, performance, suspicious behavior, hygiene, grooming and appearance and more.
+Examine factors like absenteeism, performance, suspicious behavior, hygiene, grooming and appearance, and more.
 Are they disappearing unexpectedly?
-Did they cause an accident or miss an important deadline because they were intoxicated.
-Unfortunately, these situations are often the very means through employers find out about employee alcohol or drug abuse.
+Did they cause an accident or miss an important deadline because they were intoxicated?
+Unfortunately, these situations are often the very means through which employers find out about employee alcohol or drug abuse.
 Once you verify that there’s an issue, you can move forward.

 Know the Law